REMEDY : BNSSG referral pathways & Joint Formulary

 Who to Refer

-Referral to a cardiologist should be considered in patients with diagnositic uncertainty or significant ongoing symptoms despite appropriate lifestyle measures / management in primary care.
+Referral to a specialist (cardiologist, gastroenterologist, urologist, rheumatologist, neurologist) should be considered only in patients with diagnositic uncertainty or significant ongoing symptoms despite appropriate lifestyle measures / management in primary care.
+Specialist referral is based upon predominant bodily system affected (eg palpitations/chest pain to cardiology IBS to gastroenterology, fatigue to CFS/Long COVID clinic etc).

 What to do before referral